A lot of people have misconceptions when they come in.

 And remember that there are time limits restricting when a claim can be filed.
 Do not wait until it is too late!

-My name is Geoffrey Hillsberg, and I specialize in workers’ compensation law.
+My name is Geoffrey Hillsberg, and I solely practice workers’ compensation law.
 If you have been injured on the job and require legal council, contact me today for a free consultation.